damianruelmusic/damianruel-site/content/pages/index.md

   - type: ContactSection
     title: contact me!!
     text: |
-      i'd love to her from you
+      i'd love to hear from you
     form:
       type: FormBlock
       title: Title of the form